Always From Scratch

 Pro-Tips

-1. Make sure to sear the sausage to get the best flavor from the meat.
+1. Sear the sausage to get the best flavor from the meat.
 Start by removing the sausage from the refrigerator about 30 minutes prior to cooking to bring it closer to room temperature.
 Let the dutch oven get HOT before you place the sausage in.
 Leave it untouched once you place it in the pot for 3 minutes.
-The more surface area the better, so form it into a big flat patty and then break it apart.
+The more surface area, the better, so form it into a big flat patty and then break it apart.

 2. Season throughout the process with salt and pepper to avoid a bland soup.
 Crushed tomatoes NEED seasoning.
-Season in layers as they say, and always taste the soup at each step to see if you need more salt.
-This soup relies on the flavor of the sausage and the vegetables, so you need good quality sausage and you need to season well!
+Season in layers and always taste the soup at each step to see if you need more salt.

 Reheating and Storage

-Store this soup in an airtight container in the refrigerator for 3 days.
-This soup does well in the refrigerator, but the tortellini will absorb some of the broth.
+Storing- Store this traditional Italian soup in an airtight container in the refrigerator for 3 days.
+This soup does well in the refrigerator, but the tortellini will absorb some of the broth, so plan on adding more chicken stock.

-Reheat the soup in a pot on medium heat until heated through completely.
+Reheating- Reheat the soup in a pot on medium heat until heated through completely.
+Plan on adding more chicken broth because the tortellini will soak up a lot of the liquid and turn this soup into a stew.

 What do you serve with Tortellini Soup?